babelmark/babelmark.github.io/faq.md

 The script can, if desired, return an error if the input text exceeds 1000 characters.

-The fork the repository [babelmark registry](https://github.com/babelmark/babelmark-registry) and add your server to the file `registry.json`
+You can then fork the repository [babelmark registry](https://github.com/babelmark/babelmark-registry), add your server to the file `registry.json` and make a pull-request!

 Why is there a 1000 character limit on input?
 ---------------------------------------------